ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/bt-plugins/actions/ComputeCoveragePath.md

 {{ render_bt_node_example(bt_hpp_file_path) }}

+!!! note

-Note: the blackboard IDs for the path, error code, and more may be adjusted, but need to match the corresponding parameters in the `CoverageNavigator` plugin to set on the blackboard for use from the action server.
+    The blackboard IDs for the path, error code, and more may be adjusted, but need to match the corresponding parameters in the `CoverageNavigator` plugin to set on the blackboard for use from the action server.